 Knowing how to comfort an injured pet can help minimize your pet’s anxiety and also protect you and your family from injury.

 If your pet is injured, it could be in pain and is also most likely scared and confused.
-You need to be careful to avoid getting hurt, bitten or scratched.
+You need to be careful to avoid getting hurt, bitten or scratched when administering first aid for pets.

 - Never assume that even the gentlest pet will not bite or scratch if injured.
 Pain and fear can make animals unpredictable or even dangerous.